We’re delighted you’d like to join in the 2019 National Schools’ Handwriting Competition and we hope you enjoy taking

 Four of the five classes in the competition are asked to write out a set poem for their entry; children aged from 11–13 can choose their own poem if they wish or write out the poem for Class D.

-Most of this year’s poets were chosen by last year’s Overall School Winner – Cubitt Town Junior School.
-The teachers' poem was chosen by last year's winner Manar Hisbani of Tayyibah Girls School.
+Most of this year’s poems were chosen by last year’s overall School Winner – Bluegatefields Junior School, Tower Hamlets, London.
 We hope you like them!

 The closing date for receipt of entries is 11 March 2019.

 - 50p per pupil for SATIPS member schools

 - 1 pound per pupil for non-member schools

 Cheques made payable to SATIPS and attached to entry